ajroach42/ajroach42.github.io/_posts/2017-04-04-my-new-writing-setup.md

 > I'm one of those people who has trouble writing at length on my main machine, because of all the distractions it offers.
 Email and messaging and social networking: they all combine to form the "ludic loop" that Mark recently blogged about.

-After trying a few different "distraction free" writing environments, he came to the conclusion that he needed something that stayed out of his way when he was working (and, as a blogger, that meant it needed to be able to access the internet) but also didn't let him easily get distracted (meaning that feature rich websites should be a pain to e.)
+After trying a few different "distraction free" writing environments, he came to the conclusion that he needed something that stayed out of his way when he was working (and, as a blogger, that meant it needed to be able to access the internet) but also didn't let him easily get distracted (meaning that facebook should be a pain to use.)

 I used to do something similar with a Tandy 100 and an SSH server, but at 35 years old, the Tandy can't really be a Daily Driver for me anymore.
 As I read Rob's post, it became clear to me that I needed a similar solution.